awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.PostGIS.md

 ## Step 1: Connect to the DB instance using the user name used to create the DB instance<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS.Connect"></a>

 First, you connect to the DB instance using the user name that was used to create the DB instance\.
 That name is automatically assigned the `rds_superuser` role\.
-You need the `rds_superuser` role that is needed to do the remaining steps\.
+You need the `rds_superuser` role to do the remaining steps\.

 The following example uses `SELECT` to show you the current user\.
 In this case, the current user should be the user name you chose when creating the DB instance\.

 ```
 SELECT CURRENT_USER;

  current_user
  -------------
   myawsuser